 As a publicly traded company the Company is subject to significant regulations, including the Sarbanes-Oxley Act of 2002.
 Many of these regulations were recently adopted and may be subject to change.
 In connection with the Company's assessment of the effectiveness of its internal controls over financial reporting as of December 31, 2005, and the corresponding audit of that assessment by the Company's independent registered accounting firm, the Company did not identify any deficiencies in the Company's internal control over financial reporting that constituted a "material weakness" as defined by the Public Company Accounting Oversight Board.
-The Company cannot assure that it will not find material weaknesses in the future or that the Company's internal control over financial reporting firm vill conclude that the Company's internal control over financial reporting is operating effectively.
+The Company cannot assure that it will not find material weaknesses in the future or that the Company's independent registered public accounting firm will conclude that the Company's internal control over financial reporting is operating effectively.